myhdl/myhdl/doc/source/manual/intro.rst

   >>> b
   -4L

-A 4-bits wide :class:`intbv` instance is assigned the value 12.
+A 4 bits wide :class:`intbv` instance is assigned the value 12.
 In binary representation this is '1100', that means the msb is set.
 The instance is create with min=0 and max=16, which qualifies it for the value to be classified as 'unsigned' by the ``signed`` function.
 The function